 How do we actualize the potentiality?
 It’s through decisions and actions.

 Now, if we take one small step in any direction, the lines also shift in their relationship to us.
 It will change the angle at which the spokes are connected to us.
 Maybe we move closer to one, then farther from the other.
 Some may become more tilted obliquely that there can be no direct path between that and us.

 Did you know that if the trajectory of a rocket ship to the sun is off by just one degree, its course will be dramatically altered and can end up over 1.6 million miles from its original destination point?
 Yep, I didn’t too, up until now.

 This is why Sam points out that a tiny shift can cause a big difference.
-A shift in perspective, decision and then followed by action cause your world to change.
+A shift in perspective, decision, and follow-through actions cause your world to change.